gernst/cuvee/README.md

 The second condition fails if `a1` and `a2` differ in an index that is in the range `l..r`.
 Note that the concrete models produced by the SMT solver reflect this high-level intuition only to a very limited degree.
-Cuvée will be able to automatically produce these via an abductive inverence, backed by SMT reasoning and heuristics while at the same time keeping the general structure of the proof goal intact.
+Cuvée will be able to automatically produce these via an abductive inference, backed by SMT reasoning and heuristics while at the same time keeping the general structure of the proof goal intact.

 Note, this is work in progress.